PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 Every Node module must have a `package.json` file, which holds meta data about the module.

-We can of course create this manually, but there is a better way.

-We can simply execute the following command in our newly created module folder:
+Instead of manually creating a `package.json` file, we can simply execute the following command in our newly created module folder:

 ```sh
 npm init